jack-driscoll/jack-driscoll.github.io/creativity.md

 ## The Feral Workshop

-Welcome to The Feral Workshop—where we snarl, scratch, and scribble beauty into being.
+Welcome to **The Feral Workshop**—where we snarl, scratch, and scribble beauty into being.

 This is where we channel our inner animal instincts into crafting things you can see, touch, hang on a wall, or slap on a lunchbox.
 Logos that growl.
 Illustrations that whisper.
 Diagrams that pulse with ancient signals.
 Product designs shaped not just by utility, but by the wild urge to make something real.